Print

 Build a starter by combining yeast water and flour in equal parts (by weight).
 I used the method from Piotr Lesnianski (one of the admins for the Fermenting and Baking with Wild Yeast and Waters FB Group)

 In a separate, clean, and sterilized jar (a quart-size canning jar works well), take 75-100 grams of fig yeast water and mix it with 75-100 grams of whole wheat flour.
 I used red fife flour.
 Put a lid on the jar and let it rest at room temperature for 6-8 hours.
-Feed it again with a 50/50 mixture of whole wheat flour and water and let it rest again for 6-8 hours.
+Feed it again with a 50/50 mixture of whole wheat flour and water and let it rest for another 6-8 hours.

 Step 6: Make your favorite bread